Find your home in a small group this Spring.

 Home is to be found where our hearts connect with God and others, and a Soul Connections group is the perfect place to find a home to weather the unexpected places life will take you.

-February 6 through February 27, you can sign up for our new Soul Connections groups that will be offered at varying times and days of the week, meeting weekly March 6 through April 16.
-Click the button below to get started!
+August 29 through September 25, you can sign up for our new Soul Connections groups that will be offered at varying times and days of the week, meeting weekly September 26 through November 20.

 Why are Soul Connection Groups important?